 Note: Not all trusts have submitted absence data for every day.
 The impact of the missing data submissions should be borne in mind when interpreting both the level of national and regional figures and the recent trend.

-Further information on the daily COVID sitrep collection can be found here.
+Further information on the daily COVID sitrep collection can be found here: COVID-19 hospital activity.

 NHS 111 IUC ADC time series

 Further information on the 111 data collections can be found here: Integrated urgent care aggregate data collection (IUCADC including NHS111).

 Please note, that as explained on that page, changes to the way that the weekly 111 data are collected mean that a number of data items have amended definitions and hence cannot be compared to the data collected in previous years.

-The Covid-19 Daily Discharge Situation Report (SitRep) highlights daily discharge figures across England.
-This includes all inpatients 18 and over including critical care and COVID-19 positive patients but excluding paediatrics, maternity, and deceased patients.
+The Acute Discharge Weekly Situation Report (SitRep) highlights daily discharge figures across England.
+This includes all inpatients 18 and over including critical care patients but excluding paediatrics, maternity, and deceased patients.

-Guidance on criteria to reside is available in Annex A of the Hospital Discharge and Community Support: Policy and Operating Model.
+Guidance on criteria to reside is available in Annex D of the Hospital Discharge and Community Support: Policy and Operating Model.